 Recent research has found that Vitamin D has certain anti-inflammatory properties that reduce BPH symptoms and promote healthy prostate size.
 The anti-inflammatory effects of Vitamin D will also be beneficial for men suffering from prostatitis.

 Other benefits of Vitamin D

 While Vitamin D can have a wide range of positive effects on prostate health, it is also important for other areas of men’s health too.
 Getting the right amount of Vitamin D can help keep the heart-healthy.
 It reduces the risk of strokes and helps the body absorb calcium and phosphate.

 This increases bone density, reduces the risks of developing type 2 diabetes, as well as other related health problems.

 Vitamin D also has a positive impact on mental wellbeing.
 Studies have linked Vitamin D deficiency to depression.

 An increase in Vitamin D can relieve symptoms of depression and promote good mental health.
 Vitamin D is also important in preventing other cancers such as colon cancer.

 The recommended daily allowance (RDA) of Vitamin D is 600IU.
 For anyone over the age of 71, this increases to 800IU.

 This is because as you age, the amount of Vitamin D3 your body can produce during an hour in the sun dramatically decreases.

-Aging also brings the increased risks of developing BHP, prostate cancer, heart disease, hypertension, strokes, high cholesterol and diabetes.
+Aging also brings increased risks of developing BHP, prostate cancer, heart disease, hypertension, strokes, high cholesterol, and diabetes.
 This is why it is so important to make sure that you get the right amount of Vitamin D as you get older.